AusDTO/gov-au-content-guide/_writing-for-the-web/1-write-in-plain-english.md

 Read back what you’ve written to check that it could be understood by someone who speaks English as a second, third, fourth etc language.

-Consider whether the information should also be provided in appropriate community language—a good idea if there are compliance requirements.
+Consider whether the information should also be provided in appropriate community language.
+This is a good idea if there are compliance requirements.